ajaysreedhar/node-addon-example/README.md

 > Hardware accelarated image rendering using SDL2

 Node.js, by nature is single threaded.
-Hence it is not adviced to write CPU intensive applications in Javascript and run them with Node.js due to performance impacts.
+Hence it is not advised to write CPU intensive applications in Javascript and run them with Node.js due to performance impacts.
 But it is possible to overcome this limitation, with the help of _Node.js Addons_.